Hilary0405/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 # Task 8: Arrays are not pointers
 This function that prints n elements of an array of integers, followed by a new line

+# Task 9: strcpy
+This function copies the string pointed to by src including the terminating null byte (\0)

+# Task 10:Great leaders are willing to sacrifice the numbers to save the people...
+This function convert a string to an integer